After brain tumour surgery

 You will have a dressing over your wound site when you wake up.
 You may also have a tube to drain fluid, which your nurse will take out about 24 hours after your operation.
 If you have a dressing, it will usually be left alone for about 5 days.
 Stitches or surgical clips can usually come out between 5 to 14 days after surgery.
 Some surgeons use stitches that slowly dissolve by themselves (especially in children) and so you don't have those removed.

 If your head was shaved when you went to theatre, it may be a shock when you first see yourself.
-Your hair will grow back quite quickly though.
+Your hair will grow back but the speed at which it grows can vary between people.
 Your head may be itchy at first but try not to scratch too close to your wound.

 If your operation was near your temple (between the side of your eye and your hairline), you may find that your jaw is stiff and painful a few days or weeks after surgery.
 You may find it difficult to open your jaw.
 This is because the surgeon had to move or cut the muscles of the jaw during your operation.
 The stiffness gets better by itself in a short time.
 Making chewing movements or chewing gum helps.